wp-plugins/just-writing/readme.txt

 * Added permissions check to the uninstall code.

 = 2.13.1 =
-* Fixed several bugs with the new Javascript color pickers staying on screen when they shouldn't.
+* Fixed several bugs with the new JavaScript color pickers staying on screen when they shouldn't.

 = 2.13 =
-* Added Javascript color pickers for font color and background color.
+* Added JavaScript color pickers for font color and background color.
-* Added option to disable Javascript color pickers (they may not work in some browsers).
+* Added option to disable JavaScript color pickers (they may not work in some browsers).
 * Collapsed the user options and button options by default to make the user preferences screen cleaner.

 = 2.12.2 =